 As well as condemning the conference, German politicians were quick to point out that any Germans who spoke at the conference would have to accept the legal consequences.
 Holocaust denial is a criminal offence in Germany.

-If freed from Austria, Irving would be able to speak in Iran without restriction.
+Irving and others would be free to speak in Iran with impunity

 British historian David Irving is currently awaiting trial in Austria on charges of Holocaust denial and faces a possible sentence of between one to 10 years in prison if found guilty.